Balthali Village Trek - 5 Days

 Day 5 | Depart Kathmandu |

-Day 1: Arrive in Nepal, Transfer to Dhulikhel
+Day 1: Arrive in Kathmandu, Transfer to Dhulikhel

 Welcome to Nepal!
-Upon arrival at Kathmandu's Tribhuvan International Airport, you'll be met by a representative and transferred to your hotel in Dhulikhel, an hour or two's drive from the capital.
-Located just outside the Kathmandu Valley, the primarily Newar town of Dhulikhel sits at an altitude of 5,085 feet (1,550 m).
+Upon arrival at Kathmandu's Tribhuvan International Airport, you'll be met by a representative and transferred to your hotel in Dhulikhel, an hour or two's drive southeast of the capital.
+Located on a hilltop at the edge of the Kathmandu Valley, the primarily Newar town of Dhulikhel sits at an altitude of 5,085 feet (1,550 m).
 On a clear day, you can observe the towering Himalaya to the north, with spectacular views at sunrise and sunset.
-You have the option of staying at Dwarika’s Resort Dhulikhel, one of Nepal’s premier resorts, or at one of the simpler guesthouses around the town if you’re on a smaller budget.

-After a lazy morning and a late breakfast with stunning views, you'll lace up your walking boots and set out towards Namo Buddha, one of the most sacred Tibetan Buddhist sites in Nepal.
+After a lazy morning and a late breakfast with mountain views, you'll lace up your walking boots, meet your experienced guide, and set out toward Namo Buddha, one of the most sacred Tibetan Buddhist sites in Nepal.
 Along the way, you'll break for a picnic-style lunch along the trail.
 While the day's trek is gentle and appropriate for inexperienced hikers and most families, you can also arrange for children under four to be carried in a comfortable porter's basket.
+Your luggage will be transferred ahead of you for each leg of the trek, so you can travel light.

-After a three-hour walk, you'll reach the Namo Buddha Resort around mid-afternoon—giving you plenty of time to get settled in and enjoy the amenities.
-Spend the rest of the evening relaxing, or head to a lookout point close by for a stunning sunset before dinner.
+After a three-hour walk, you'll reach the Namo Buddha Resort around midafternoon, giving you plenty of time to get settled in and enjoy the amenities.
+Spend the rest of the evening relaxing, or head to a lookout point close by for a colorful sunset before dinner.
 The sustainable, eco-friendly resort is famous for its excellent cuisine, all organic and grown on-site.
 Day-trippers come from Kathmandu just for the food!

 Walking time: Approx. 3 hours

-Enjoy a leisurely breakfast this morning, then begin your penultimate day of trekking with a short walk downhill to the famous Namo Buddha stupa (shrine).
-This small site is extremely important to Tibetan Buddhists, as it commemorates Siddhartha Gautam’s act of offering his body to a hungry tigress, which is said to have contributed to his ability to achieve enlightenment and, ultimately, Buddha-hood.
+Fuel up with a hearty breakfast this morning, then begin your longest (and penultimate) day of trekking with a walk downhill to the famous Namo Buddha stupa (shrine).
+This small site is extremely important to Tibetan Buddhists, as it commemorates Siddhartha Gautama's act of offering his body to a hungry tigress, which is said to have contributed to his ability to achieve enlightenment and, ultimately, Buddhahood.
 A short walk above the stupa is the newly built Tibetan Buddhist monastery perched on the hilltop.

-From here, continue walking through fields and orchards to the quiet village of Balthali, enjoying a picnic lunch along the way.
-Here we again you'll be met with amazing mountain views as you get settled into the beautiful Balthali Resort.
+From here, continue walking through fields and orchards to the quiet village of Balthali, enjoying another picnic lunch along the five-hour route.
+Here you'll again be met with amazing mountain views as you get settled into the beautiful Balthali Resort.
 If you feel like exploring in the afternoon, the steep hike back down into Balthali is worth the effort to experience the charm of village life.

 Walking time: Approx. 5 hours

-After a final breakfast in the mountains, shoulder your pack for one last day on the trail.
-Most of today’s route follows a rural dirt road, passing beautiful small villages, terraced fields, and amazing views.
+After a final breakfast in the mountains, shoulder your daypack for one last morning on the trail.
+Most of today's route follows a rural dirt road, passing small traditional villages, terraced fields, and amazing views for about three hours.
 Your adventure comes to an end in the Newar town of Panauti, where you can spend some time exploring after a delicious local lunch.

-Panauti is one of the best-preserved towns in the country and has been spared any earthquake damage over the years because of the popular belief that it is built upon a single, large rock.
+Panauti is one of the best-preserved towns in the country, and it's said to have been spared any earthquake damage over the years because it's built upon a single, large rock.
 The town is designed in the signature Newar style, with pink brick and carved wooden temples beside the river.
 After exploring, give your feet a well-earned rest by hopping into a car for the drive back to Kathmandu.

 En route, stop at Bhaktapur, one of the three ancient cities within the Kathmandu Valley.
-Lying 8 miles (14 km) east of the capital, Bhaktapur was founded in the 9th century, and the old city plan is shaped like a sacred conch shell.
+Lying 8 miles (14 km) east of the capital, Bhaktapur was founded in the ninth century CE, and the old city plan is shaped like a sacred conch shell.
 With its famous carved peacock windows and excellent museum, Bhaktapur is regarded as the center of traditional Nepalese wood carving.

 Walking time: Approx. 3 hours